cunybpl/nycet_pnp/src/content/guides/soos/chilled-water-supply-temperature-reset.md

 ## CHWST Reset SOO Calculation Methodology

 The annual energy consumption of a water-cooled chilled water plant with a CHWST reset SOO is the sum of the energy for each component system for each hour of the year.
 The model used must consider the hourly cooling loads and facility operations, outdoor conditions, operating parameters of the systems in the plant, and operation of associated AHU plant.

+{{< admonition type="note" >}}
 Due to the highly interactive nature of the water-cooled chilled water plant, a detailed plant model or whole facility energy model is needed to estimate annual consumption, based on the actual operational parameters and measured energy consumption of the various systems and components.
+{{< /admonition >}}

 ## Further Reading